Meet our Advisory Board

 A fifth generation farmer, Boyd graduated from Florida State University in 1969 with a Bachelor of Science degree in accounting, then served his country in Vietnam as a rifle platoon leader with the 101st Airborne Division, where he served alongside John Shepard.
 To this day, he continues to oversee the family farm operations on land that has been in his family since 1835.

-Marlon performed a critical role in the early days of Veterans Assembled electronics, as he served as an engineering consultant for Veterans Assembled Electronics.
-He performed as a technical advisor in Veterans Assembled Electronics’s contract to support the Department of Defense’s electrical modernization of legacy systems.
-He also performed as an advisor and consultant in creating the STRAC curriculum and training tools.
+Marlon performed a critical role in the early days of Veterans Assembled Electronics (now STRAC Institute), serving as an engineering consultant for the firm.
+He performed as a technical advisor for Veterans Assembled Electronics’s contract to support the Department of Defense’s electrical modernization of legacy systems.
+He also performed as an advisor and consultant in creating the STRAC Institute curriculum and training tools.

 PEG FERGUSON BOYD, ED.
 D